7 B2B Buying Committee Frameworks

 Components:

-- Assess demand state per stakeholder: Individual evaluation of awareness, consideration, and decision readiness
+- Assess demand state per stakeholder: Individual evaluation of awareness, consideration, and decision readiness across every committee member before sending a single piece of content

 - Content pathway mapping: Stakeholder-specific content sequences based on current demand state